 I tried to pull away and found that the end of my tendril had become unresponsive.
 It lost its malleability instantly.
 I could not flow through the Pale One’s fingers like water, as I attempted.
 I watched in horror and fascination as the end of my tendril hardened, going first grey and then white like bleached bone.

 I released my appendage from further up, where the hard corruption of the Pale One’s touch had not yet spread.
-I began to flow backward, away from the creature Even as I did so the part of me that had hardened to white, which the Pale One still held in its hand, began to grow cylindrical spikes.
+I began to flow backward, away from the creature.
+Even as I did so the part of me that had hardened to white, which the Pale One still held in its hand, began to grow cylindrical spikes.
 It brought the chunk to its mouth and crunched down on it.

 Even as I retreated, I picked up a gardening implement from where it leaned against the side of a house.
 I knew immediately not to touch the Pale One directly.
 Instead, I swung at it with the implement, hoping at least to knock it down, if not injure it, so that I could flee in safety.

 The Pale One raised an arm to block my blow.
-The wood splintered, sending the impleent’s metal head flying off into the distance.
+The wood splintered, sending the implement’s metal head flying off into the distance.
 The Pale One began to walk forward, unperturbed by my attempt.
 It was still eating the piece of me I had given over to it.

 “The river,” Rystala called.
 “Run to the river.
 They hate running water and will not cross it.”

 I was not a fan of water, myself, but I could bear it.
 With all the shame that comes with the shock of an unexpected defeat, I fled toward the river.
-With eyes stationed behind me, I watched as the Pale One walked foward in a sluggish pursuit, still eating.
+With eyes stationed behind me, I watched as the Pale One walked forward in a sluggish pursuit, still eating.
 It didn’t seem to be invested in catching me.
 I easily outpaced it.

 I drew Rystala into my body, giving her a large pocket of air.
-I sealed my outermost layer as tightly as I could so that an infux of water didn’t dilute my composition too far, and I plunged into the depths of the river, letting it carry me away from the village into the night.
+I sealed my outermost layer as tightly as I could so that an influx of water didn’t dilute my composition too far, and I plunged into the depths of the river, letting it carry me away from the village into the night.